 ** Students seeking to transfer credits to another institution should first confirm with their School Registrar or Admissions Office that PAFA courses meet their school's eligibility requirements.
 PAFA is accredited through the National Association of Schools of Art and Design (NASAD) and the Middle States Commission on Higher Education (MSCHE).
 PAFA is a member of the Association of Independent Colleges of Art and Design (AICAD).

 Students are permitted to apply to eligible PAFA BFA studio art classes, liberal arts courses, and Post-Baccalaureate seminars for credit or non-credit.
 Some restrictions apply.
-The Spring 2018 schedule runs for 15 weeks, Thursday, January 11 (Monday schedule) - May 3.
-No classes take place during Spring Break, March 5 - 11.
+The Fall 2019 Semester runs for 15 weeks, Wednesday, August 28 (Monday course schedule) - Friday, December 13.
+No classes take place on September 2 (Labor Day) or November 28 - 29 (Thanksgiving Break).

-Open Academy tuition is comparable to PAFA BFA per-class rates.
-45 contact hours (3 hours/session for 15 weeks) =
+Open Academy tuition is comparable to PAFA BFA per-class rates, based on available credits.

 Additional materials/lab fees may apply.

 Payment in full is due to the Continuing Education Office upon acceptance/enrollment, prior to the first day of class.
-The Spring 2018 payment deadline is January 5.
+The Fall 2019 payment deadline is Monday, August 26.

-Review Open Academy's Payment and Refund Policies prior to application.
+Review Open Academy's Tuition, Payment, and Refund Policies prior to application.

 By enrolling in a PAFA BFA/Post-Baccalaureate class through the Open Academy, students agree to abide by the policies and regulations defined by the program and detailed in PAFA's Student Policies.
 Students are responsible for reviewing this important information prior to the first day of class.
 Failure to comply with these policies and procedures may result in disciplinary action and possible dismissal with forfeiture of tuition and fees.